Constipation in children and infants

 When discussing pharmacological therapy, it is important to distinguish between the different goals of treatment.

 Stool softeners causes stool coming from the upper tract to soften.
 This is an excellent choice of treatment and is the best option for prevention of constipation.
 However, if there is a large piece of hard stool in the intestine, sometimes it will need to be mechanically released before we can proceed.
-That is when glycerol suppositories (a stimulant laxatives) can be used for extreme cases.
+That is when your doctor may recommend a cleanout using substances that are prescribed prior to a colonoscopy, rectal therapies and in severe cases manual disimpaction under anesthesia.

 How long should I use the medications for?